 Search intent is defined as a user’s ultimate goal when a search query is made.
-The true significance of search intent lies in Google’s drive toward content relevance and task accomplishment.
-The latter refers to whether or not the search results that Google provides users with are able to help the user achieve their purpose.
+The real significance of search intent lies in Google’s drive toward content relevance and task accomplishment.
+The latter refers to whether or not the search results that Google provides users that can help the user achieve their purpose.

 Search intent comes in three general types:

-Navigational – which means that the search is intended to help a user find a particular website or to find a particular business locally.
+Navigational means that the search is intended to help a user find a particular website or find a specific business locally.

-Transactional – which means that the user’s objective is to make a purchase of a particular item or to look for a service.
-AI will make it more likely for the search results to show the websites of businesses that are selling a product or service that the user is looking for.
+Transactional – This means that the user’s objective is to purchase a particular item or look for a service.
+AI will make it more likely for the search results to show the websites of businesses selling a product or service that the user is looking for.

-Informational – which is made with the intention to learn and to gather information on a particular subject.
-Websites that are deemed authorities in their field are likely to be shown to a user whose intent is categorized as informational.
+Informational – which is made to learn and to gather information on a particular subject.
+Websites deemed authorities in their field are likely to be shown to a user whose intent is categorized as informational.